open-pv/simshady/documents/how_does_the_cli_work.md

 In the browser context itself, the data is then processed in the correct original data format.
 However, the maximum string limits are significantly smaller than the limits for number arrays, which is why moving them directly to the browser context would cause problems.
 After all dependencies and data have been loaded into the browser, the actual simshady simulation is executed.
+There is a progress indicator which shows the overall progress, the elapsed time, and an estimate of the remaining duration.

 #### 4. Ray tracing